Reshad Jones: NFL career statistics

-Regular Season

 Personal life

 Jones is first cousins with former NFL cornerback/return specialist Adam 'Pacman' Jones.
 Jones has a daughter with WAGS Miami star, Darnell Nicole.
 They separated in 2016.

+On July 3, 2025, NBC Sports reported that Jones had $2.58 million stolen from his bank account by a Merrill Lynch vice president and a 49-year-old woman.
+Jones had earned $58.1 million over the course of his football career.
+On October 9, 2025, ESPN reported that Jones had settled a lawsuit against Merrill Lynch for $9.5 million in August 2025.